OpenEnergyDashboard/DesignDocs/testing/testing.md

 \* indicates you need to fix up the first/last readings due to partial times.
 See below.

+TODO
+- other units to test conversions
+- missing readings: probably need to do calculation by hand
+- readings where length is not divisible into hour/day

 ### Bar readings

 The values in this table are similar to the ones for line readings except: